What is the Lower Hutt Community Foodbank?

 How much does it cost to operate the Foodbank?

-It costs about $60,000 a year to operate the Foodbank, with this cost split fairly evenly between the salary of the part-time client manager, supplementary food purchases and rent and other operational expenses.
+It costs about $80,000 a year to operate the Foodbank, with this cost split fairly evenly between the salary of the part-time Service Coordinator, supplementary food purchases and rent and other operational expenses.

 How much food is distributed?

 The Foodbank provides parcels with enough food to feed individuals or, in the case of families, all members of households for one week.
 Food parcels therefore vary in size depending on the number of people they supply and their ages.
 They also vary in size and composition depending on the amounts and types of food items available.

 The Foodbank distributes about 2000 food parcels per year.
 These support about 120 people in an average week.
 About 2700 adults and 3400 children get help from the Foodbank each year.